creativecreatorormaybenot/github-tracker/README.md

 Tracking the top 100 GitHub software repos.

-## ON HOLD

-The project is currently **on hold**.
-I am aware that the app is not running properly at this time.
-I will fix it whenever I see value in it.
-If you would like to see this fixed, you can ping me [@creativemaybeno][creativemaybeno twitter].

 ## Web app [![GitHub Tracker web app][github tracker web app shield]][github tracker web app]

 The heart of GitHub Tracker is the **Flutter web app** at